SaPhyoThuHtet/ai-engineering/git-exercise/Instructions.md

 For the first time user:

-git config --global user.name “Your Name” Set the name that will be attached to your commits and tags. git config --global user.email “you@example.com”
+git config --global user.name “Your Name” Set the name that will be attached to your commits and tags.

+git config --global user.email “you@example.com”

 Set the e-mail address that will be attached to your commits and tags.

 References: GitLab https://about.gitlab.com/images/press/git-cheat-sheet.pdf

 Working a project

 Clone a repository: git clone <repo_name>

-Make some changes to the README file
+Make some changes to the README file<br>
-Add file to staging area: git add <filename>
+Add file to staging area: git add <filename><br?
 Commit to Local Repository: git commit -m "<message>" Push to Remote Repository: git push origin <branch_name>
 Changes something in the readme file from the GitHub Repo